BE PART OF our story and join us on a journey of discovery into Athlone's rich whiskey heritage.

-We can also organise private group tours for 4+ on request and subject to availability.
+We can organise group tours for 4+ on request and subject to availability.
 Please get in touch for further information or book your Athlone Walking Tour today on our website!
 Our tours are available throughout March to October.

 The tour information and starting point will be provided via email once your booking has been made.
 Tour Duration: 1.5 - 2 hours approx